 Chores and Cabin Time🏡👭 At Kenesserie Camp our campers participate in daily chores that make camp run smoothly each day.
 Many hands make for light work.
 At camp we live in a community where we all pitch in to make camp sparkle and shine.
 These chores include walking around the field checking for garbage, taking the compost bucket to the compost pile, and bringing more firewood to campfire pit!
 Chores usually take 15-20 minutes then the cabin chooses their cabin time activity.
 Some activities that are loved by our campers are: hanging out in the Hammock Village, bird watching in the woods, singing songs, bracelet making, frog catching at the pond and sitting near the cliff, listening to Lake Erie waves.
 This time is a low key, restful time of the day.
 Afternoon Snack🍎 Snack is another time in the day where the whole camp comes together and shares a healthy snack together.

 Afternoon Theme Related Activity or Skill Activities😆🎉 Each week at camp has a theme.
 Themes are shared with families in the spring and campers are sometimes asked to bring costumes or items specific to the theme.
 These activities vary each week.
 An example from Astronaut Theme, each cabin worked together to create an element to an astronaut training course outside of their cabin.
 They were to design, and build their element so that each camper could run through each element.
 Once they were complete, everyone circled through each element.
 Once everyone passed their training they were awarded astronaut status!
-Chapel🎸🎶 Chapel is a wonderful time of day where everyone meets at the outdoor chapel or in the Spirit Centre to worship God, sing songs, listen to stories, tackle challenges and sing some more.
-Our Worship band inspires campers to learn and play guitars/ukuleles/bucket drums/tambourines to play along with the band.
-Our campers are encouraged to ask questions and learn about faith and God.
+Chapel🎸🎶 Chapel is a wonderful time of day where everyone meets at the outdoor chapel or in the Spirit Centre to sing songs, listen to stories, tackle challenges and sing some more.
+Our band inspires campers to learn and play guitars/ukuleles/bucket drums/tambourines to play along with the band.
+Our campers are encouraged to ask questions and explore faith and spirituality.
 This is truly a magical time of day.

 Supper😋🍴 Suppers are held in the dining hall with one evening meal a week being cooked outside over an open campfire.
 Sometimes suppers are served at picnic tables outside the dining hall as well.
 Our theme meal is held at various places around camp depending on where we are... sometimes our Dining Hall gets transformed into the Great Hall, our Volleyball Pit turns into a Luau and our forests become Jumanji's playing field!